-At Malmö Museer you can see everything from the Nordic region´s oldest surviving Renaissance castle to a real submarine and fantastic vehicles.
+At Malmö Museer you can see everything from the Nordic region´s oldest surviving Renaissance castle to a real submarine, a new aquarium and fantastic vehicles.
 The museum´s permanent exhibitions focus on history, natural history, technology and seafaring.
 There are also about a dozen temporary exhibitions every year.

 Malmö Museer is responsible for preservation of the cultural environment and has extensive collections, including those of textiles and photography.

 We have now opened our new Aquarium!
 Discover animals' fantastic ways of finding food, hiding or deceiving others.
 Meet fish, reptiles, spiders and other cold-blooded animals eye to eye.
 Welcome to a voyage of discovery!

 Malmöhus was originally a minor citadel whose construction was ordered in 1434 by Erik of Pomerania, king of the Kalmar Union which brought Norway, Sweden and Denmark together under a single monarch.
 In the 16th century King Christian III of Denmark and Norway rebuilt the citadel to create a modern defensive fortress, an imposing castle and the home of the Governors of Malmöhus County.